noahgibbs/pixiurge/README.md

 # Pixiurge

-Pixiurge provides a Websocket- and Pixi-based browser game front end for a Demiurge simulation engine.
+Pixiurge provides a Websocket- and PIXI.js-based browser game front end for a Demiurge simulation engine.

-Demiurge is a library for easy creation of game simulation and artificial intelligence using Ruby.
-Demiurge stays powerful, simple and easy to test by only doing simulation, not display.
-Pixiurge leaves the simulation to Demiurge, and does the display.
+Demiurge is a library for easy creation of game rules and behavior using Ruby.
+Demiurge stays powerful, simple and easy to test by only handling simulation, not display.
+Pixiurge leaves the simulation to Demiurge and displays the result.

 Pixiurge's tech stack includes:

-* Pixi
+* Pixi.JS
 * Demiurge
 * Websockets using Faye and EventMachine
 * CoffeeScript